classicoman2/procyclingstats-scraping/README.md

 > DONE:
 - [x] Added a self-invoking function to avoid creating variables in Global object and interferences with local vars
 - [x] Bug: linia 77, no agafa els elements img
-- [x] Separar la funcio download en fitxer apart (funcions de fitxers)
+- [x] File functions should be in separated file